bishaldebroy007/myown-javascript-notes/README.md

 The shortest program in JavaScript is a blank JavaScript file.

 **What is a window?** <br />
 Ans: A window is like a global object, and it is created along with the global execution context.
-This means each time a JavaScript program is run a global object is created, an execution context is created, and 'this' is created.
+This means each time a JavaScript program is run, a global object is created, an execution context is created, and 'this' is created.

 Even if a JavaScript file is empty, the global object will be created automatically.
 So, at  the global level,